Echoes in multi-ALP scenarios: The multiple ALP scenario

 In this limit, higher order terms will also contribute, but the coefficients of these terms will get successively smaller, and the major contribution is already captured by the terms considered here.
 For masses on the scale of $10^{-4}$ [eV], for instance, this would amount to a timescale of $t \sim 10^{-11}$ [sec].
 This is a short timescale and according to the answer we have derived, it is possible that the echo wave is amplified significantly on this timescale.
 As mentioned earlier, we replace $t$ by $R/v_{\perp}$ in order to arrive at a rough experimental estimate.
 Since this value is much larger than the timescale of amplification ($\sim 10^{-11}$ [sec]), we should be able to detect such echo signals.\\

-Consider a situation with $m_a^L t \sim 1$.
+Consider a situation with $m_L t \sim 1$.
 Our perturbative answer will be valid for any $\epsilon \leq 1$, in this case.
 The power will be,

 This corresponds to a straightforward additional amplification of $10\%$ aside from the usual $N$ amplification.
-The projected bounds for this maximal case are plotted in figure \ref{Sikivie_Bounds_2_3} for the maximal case with $\epsilon = 1$ for $N=2$, $N=10$ and $N=30$.
-As we can see, there is an enhancement in the projected bounds even for the $N=2$ case compared to the single ALP scenario.
+The sensitivity estimates for this maximal case are plotted in figure \ref{Sikivie_Bounds_2_3} for the maximal case with $\epsilon = 1$ for $N=2$, $N=10$ and $N=30$.
+As we can see, there is an enhancement in the sensitivity estimates even for the $N=2$ case compared to the single ALP scenario.
 As expected, higher $N$ leads to more area of the parameter space being covered.\\

-The projected bounds that we show here fall in an area of the parameter space that is mostly unconstrained and can, therefore, be an interesting potential avenue for constraining such ALPs.
-The mass range considered here is given by $m_a^L \in [2.5\times10^{-7}, 2.5\times10^{-3}]$ [eV] aligning with the transparency window of the earth's atmosphere which is almost completely transparent to photons in this frequency range (around $0.3 - 30$ [GHz]).
+The sensitivity estimates that we show here fall in an area of the parameter space that is mostly unconstrained and can, therefore, be an interesting potential avenue for constraining such ALPs.
+The mass range considered here is given by $m_L \in [2.5\times10^{-7}, 2.5\times10^{-3}]$ [eV] aligning with the transparency window of the earth's atmosphere which is almost completely transparent to photons in this frequency range (around $0.3 - 30$ [GHz]).
 This mass range also corresponds to QCD axions and therefore, these results can be used to provide stronger or complementary bounds compared to the traditional haloscope based experiments like ADMX \cite{ADMX1, ADMX2, ADMX3, ADMX4, ADMX5, ADMX6, ADMX7} and CAPP \cite{CAPP1, CAPP2, CAPP3, CAPP4}.
 However, our results apply, in general, to any mass range (as long as the perturbative condition is valid).
-As such, in principle, our results could also be extended to obtain newer and complementary bounds on ALPs in lower mass ranges, $10^{-10}$ [eV] $< m_a^L < 10^{-6}$ [eV], which have been investigated using data from Chandra and Fermi-LAT which are not ground-based and are, therefore, not constrained to work only in the earth's transparent window.\\
+As such, in principle, our results could also be extended to obtain newer and complementary bounds on ALPs in lower mass ranges, $10^{-10}$ [eV] $< m_L < 10^{-6}$ [eV], which have been investigated using data from Chandra and Fermi-LAT which are not ground-based and are, therefore, not constrained to work only in the earth's transparent window.\\